Mozart

 The Mozart Philharmonic Orchestra presents a rich calendar of public performances throughout the year — from intimate chamber evenings to full symphonic concerts at prominent Sydney venues.
 Students experience the full arc of professional performance: preparation, rehearsal, dress rehearsal, and the stage.

-Exceptional students are selected to participate in masterclasses with visiting artists, AMEB preparation workshops, and the annual Sydney International Music and Fine Arts Festival — one of the most prestigious youth music competitions in the Asia-Pacific region.
+Enrolled members have the opportunity to participate in masterclasses with visiting artists, AMEB preparation workshops, and the Sydney International Music and Fine Arts Festival — one of the most prestigious youth music competitions in the Asia-Pacific region.

 Led by World-Class Faculty